peremartra/Large-Language-Model-Notebooks-Course/6-PRUNING/readme.md

 </a>
 </p>

 ### 🚨  News: I'm writing "Rearchitecting LLMs" with Manning!
 The content in this section has led to a new book: "Rearchitecting LLMs - Structural techniques for efficient models."
 The notebooks in this section are just the beginning of a book that details techniques used by major labs in the creation and optimization of their model families..
-[Check the MEAP here](https://hubs.la/Q040tvsK0).
-50% Off till 12 February 🚨
+[Check the MEAP here](https://hubs.la/Q040tvsK0). 🚨

 # Pruning Techniques for Large Language Models